ossec/ossec-docs/docs/syntax/head_ossec_config.reports.rst

 Supported types
 ^^^^^^^^^^^^^^^

-Reports options are avaiable in the the following installation types:
+Global options are avaiable in the the following installation types:

 * server
 * local